 Currency: Miami currency is the USD – United States Dollar.

 Credit Cards & ATMs: Most Miami stores and Miami shops take Visa & Mastercard credit cards.
 Some also take Discover, American Express and other credit cards.
+Most stores offer Apple or Google pay too.

 Currency Conversion Tips: Waiting to convert at the airports in any destination can be costly.
 Check your credit card and ATM companies to find their currency conversion policy.
 Use the credit card that converts the most daily.
 Then, if you need to convert to cash, check with your local bank prior to departure or use an online currency converter.